 Our version of Diego Simeone’s Biography, including his Childhood Story, brings you a complete account of notable events from his boyhood days right until he became famous.

-The analysis of the Legendary manager involves his life story before fame, family life and many OFF and ON-Pitch little known facts about him.
+The analysis of Diego Simeone’s Bio involves his life story before fame, family life and many OFF and ON-Pitch little-known facts about him.

-Without a doubt, since after leading Atletico Madrid to the La Liga title and 2 Champions League finals, Diego Simeone has been considered by many football pundits as one of the best managers in European soccer.
-Now without further adieu, let us begin;
+Without a doubt, since after leading Atletico Madrid to the La Liga title and 2 Champions League finals, pundits have considered him as one of the best managers in Europe.
+Now, without further ado, let us begin;

 Diego Simeone Childhood Story – Early Life and Family Background:

 For Biography starters, Diego Pablo Simeone Gonazles was born in Buenos Aires, Argentina on April 28, 1970 to Don Carlos Alberto Simeone (father) and Mrs Maria Pablo Simeone (mother).